+Employer prior to the start of his normal duty shift, or as soon as possible, that the employee will be unable to work.
+Additionally, the employee shall notify the Employer for each of his/her normal duty shift of his/her progress so that the Employer may plan for the employee’s return, unless otherwise waived by the Employer.
+Failure to notify the Employer as provided shall disqualify the employee from sick leave benefits.
+For planned paid sick leave, the employee must notify the District at least 10 calendar days prior to the date the leave will commence or as soon as practicable.

+TTA: 05-30-17

-21.3.
-Upon retirement, the District shall credit the unused sick leave to increase retirement benefits under PERS as provided in ORS 237.153.
+21.6.
+Unused Accrued Sick Leave at Time of Departure: Upon retirement, the District shall credit the unused sick leave to increase retirement benefits under PERS as provided in ORS 237.153.
 Unused sick leave will not be paid to an employee upon termination of employment.

-21.4.
-Employees who take 48 hours or less of sick leave off during the fiscal year shall be given 24 hours off the following fiscal year.
+TTA: 04-18-17

+21.7.
+Carry Over and Incentive: Employees can carry accrued but unused paid sick leave to the following year.
+For those employees who carryover a minimum of 168 hours of sick leave form a calendar year, the employee may sell back up to 48 hours of sick leave, from that same accrual year, at the employee’s straight time rate of pay.
+The cash out request must be made before the last payroll period at end of each year.
+Failure to request a cash out by the deadline will forfeit the opportunity.
+Such sick leave cash out will not be allowed upon termination of employment.

+TTA: 05-31-17

-21.5 The District will provide short-term modified work for employees who are temporarily disabled due to illness or off-the-job injury as provided in this section.
+21.8 Modified Duty: The District will provide short-term modified work for employees who are temporarily disabled due to illness or off-the-job injury as provided in this section.
 Modified work assignments may be granted upon written request by the employee to the Fire Chief or designee, or the District can direct the employee to perform a modified work assignment.
 However, all such assignments shall be based upon the District’s needs and the employee’s physical limitations as determined by the employee’s attending physician.

+TTA: 04-18-17

+TA: 05-31-17

 22.0.
 Other Leaves